JIKOJI CONFLICT RESOLUTION POLICY

 (b) If someone other than the victim is the source of the incident report, such person will be notified that no action will be taken by Jikoji;

-(iv) If it is determined that the facts support a credible claim of Harassment, the following will occur:
+(iv) If, based on the investigation,, the investigator determines that the facts support a credible claim of Harassment, and the Board agrees with that determination, the following will occur:

-(a) That opinion will be communicated to the JMG and to the victim (if the victim is the source of the complaint);
+(a) That opinion will be communicated by the Board to the victim (if the victim is the source of the complaint);

-(b) The person accused of Harassment will be interviewed by one of the following as shall be determined by the JMG: Legal counsel; A member of the JMG; or, A non-Jikoji related third party.
-Based on that interview if the claim is no longer considered credible, the victim will be notified and the notice will be in the form of a written statement of the basis of the determination and an explanation as to why no further action will be taken;
+(b) The person accused of Harassment will be interviewed by one of the following as shall be determined by the Board: Legal counsel employed by Jikoji; A member of the Board; or, A third party employed by the board based on her/his knowledge, skill, training and experience in such matters.
+Based on such facts as may be revealed in that interview, if the claim is no longer considered credible, the victim will be notified and the notice will be in the form of a written statement of the basis of the determination and an explanation as to why no further action will be taken;

-c) If the claim is determined to be credible after the interview with the person accused of Harassment and provided such conduct is determined not to be criminal in nature, the matter will be referred to the JMG and it will determine what action will be taken and its decision on the matter including the action that will be taken will be communicated to the victim and the person who has engaged in Harrassment.
-If it is warranted under the facts, as determined by the JMG, the matter may also be reported to JIkoji’s insurance carrier and to the Jikoji Board of Directors.
-In the event the behavior is determined by the JMG to constitute a crime, the matter will be reported promptly to law enforcement.
+c) If the claim is determined to be credible after the interview with the person accused of Harassment and provided such conduct is determined not to be criminal in nature, the matter will be referred to the Board and it will determine what action will be taken and its decision on the matter including the action that will be taken will be communicated to the victim and the person who has engaged in Harrassment.
+If it is warranted under the facts, as determined by the Board, the matter may also be reported to Jikoji’s insurance carrier and to such Executive and/or Standing Committees of the Board as the Jikoji Board of Directors shall determine.
+In the event the behavior is determined by the Board to constitute a crime, the matter will be reported promptly to law enforcement.

-(v) The JMG has the following authority with respect a person it determines to have harassed a covered person and it may take such action as it shall determine to be appropriate, including, but not limited to:
+(v) The Board has the following authority with respect to a person it determines to have harassed a covered person and it may take such action as it shall determine to be appropriate, including, but not limited to:

 (a) It may require such person to participate in a course of therapy with a professional who has skill and expertise and therefore able to address the behavior with a reasonable probability of eliminating the likelihood of its recurrence.
 Such course of therapy would be at such person’s sole cost and expense;